kddubey/cappr/docs/source/4_user_guide.rst

    chat_api_response = gpt_chat_complete(
       texts=[prompt_step_by_step],
       model="gpt-4",
+      system_msg=(
-      system_msg="You are a computer scientist mentoring a student.", max_tokens=1_000,
+         "You are a computer scientist mentoring a student.
+End your response to " "the student's question with the final answer, which is the name of a course."
+      ),
+      max_tokens=1_000,
       temperature=0,
    )